 Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the CL provides a better video resolution than the G7X Mark II.
+Many modern cameras are not only capable of taking still images, but can also record movies.
+The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the CL provides a better video resolution than the G7X Mark II.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/60p.

 Feature comparison: Canon G7 X Mark II vs Leica CL